Nourishing our Communities: Uniting Against Hunger

-The 2019 ACC Leadership Symposium will be hosted at NC State University on February 22nd – 24th with a focus on food insecurity.
-NC State has a delegation of five student who attends the symposium.
-The delegate packet has detailed information.
+The 2019 ACC Leadership Symposium was hosted at NC State University on February 22nd – 24th with a focus on food insecurity.
+NC State had a delegation of five student who attends the symposium.
+The 2019 delegate packet has detailed information.

 The outcomes of the symposium are:

 - Reinforce your responsibility to engage in broader society

 - Articulate diverse perspectives and experiences around food insecurity

 - Learn about initiatives to respond to food insecurity

 - Recognize tools and strategies to apply knowledge gained on individual campuses and within their communities